ling-shiyu/ling-shiyu/README.md

 ### Hi there 👋 I'm Shiyu Ling

 - 🙎🏻‍♀️ I'm Passionate about leveraging data science to solve real-world problems and drive meaningful insights.
-- 🏫 Currently pursuing my Master's in Data Science @ New York University
+- 🏫 Graduated with a Master's in Data Science from New York University
 - 🎓 Undergraduate degree in Economics with a minor in applied statistics from Syracuse University
 - 🗽 Currently based in New York and New Jersey
 - 💬 Ask me about anything you want to know more about me